How can I register?

 How much time will the tour take?
 Is there a time limit?

 There is no official time limit, but of course we need to reopen the streets to motor traffic after a few hours.
 If you are a bit slow, the broom wagon will gently encourage you to catch up.

 Tour la Nuit

-No matter what your level is, the total time needed depends on your speed as well as the amount of breaks you take at our rest areas.
-The Tour de l’Île (50 km classic version) takes on average three to four hours to complete if making short stops in the rest areas.
+No matter what your level is, the total time needed depends on your speed as well as the amount of breaks you take.
+The Tour de l’Île (33 km) takes on average 2:30 hours to complete if making short stops in the access points.

 Is this a timed race?

 No, these 2021 events are not competitive.

 The Tour la Nuit and the Tour de l’Île propose an itinerary of 22 and 33 km respectively, in order to cater to younger ones.
 It’s the ideal choice for a pleasant family ride.

 Are there any special instructions for when it comes to riding with children?